Connect with us

 Well, wonder no more.

 In four starts for the Golden Eagles, Riggins has treated D-I competition like Little Leaguers.
 Numbers?
-He has two earned runs over 26 innings.
+He has allowed two earned runs over 26 innings.
 His earned run average: a miserly 0.69.
 He has struck out 17 batters, walked but three.
 His record is 3-1, but it could just as easily be perfect.
 The one loss came last weekend against formidable Dallas Baptist when Riggins allowed just one run and Southern Miss was shut out.

 Rick Cleveland